Understanding the Personal and Corporate Income Tax in Indonesia

 Indonesia is no exception, as it imposes both corporate taxes on companies doing business in Indonesia as well as personal income tax for the employees.
 Here we explain the main taxes:

-Small enterprises with annual turnover of not more than IDR 50 billion are entitled to a 50% discount off the standard tax rate, which is based on the proportion of taxable income resulting in IDR 4.8 billion of gross annual turnover.
+Small enterprises with an annual turnover of not more than IDR 50 billion are entitled to a 50% discount off the standard tax rate, which is based on the proportion of taxable income resulting in IDR 4.8 billion of gross annual turnover.

-When gross turnover is below IDR 4.8 billion, the reduction applies to all taxable income and thus will be applied as a final income tax with a rate 1% of turnover.
-The final tax article is PPh Pasal 4(2), a type of tax imposed on residents with several kind of revenues, such as deposit interest, lottery, stock exchange transactions, etc.
+When gross turnover is below IDR 4.8 billion, the reduction applies to all taxable income and thus will be applied as a final income tax 23 with a rate of 0,5% of turnover.

-For a company with revenues between IDR 4.8 billion – IDR 50 billion will be taxed through article PPh 29 with a rate 12,5% of profits, while for companies with revenue over IDR 50 billion the rate imposed will be 22% of profit.
+A company with revenue between IDR 4.8 billion – IDR 50 billion will be taxed through article PPh 29 with a rate of 12,5% of profits, while for companies with revenue over IDR 50 billion the rate imposed will be 22% of the profit.

 Special tax rates apply to specific types of corporations: